Agents and Skills¶

 Before PR¶

-- accessibility check → accessibility-checker validates
+- standards check → code-standards-checker validates style

 During Code Review¶